vmware-archive/concourse-pipeline-samples/pcf-cfops-backup/README.md

 1. Clone this git repository on your local machine
    __clone https://github.com/lsilvapvt/concourse-pipeline-samples.git__
-   __cd concourse-pipeline-samples/blue-green-app-deployment__
+   __cd concourse-pipeline-samples/pcf-cfops-backup__

 1. Setup the pipeline credentials file
   * Make a copy of the sample credentials file
-  __cp ci/credentials.yml.sample ci/credentials.yml__
+  __cp ci/pipelines/credentials.yml.sample ci/pipelines/credentials.yml__

-  * Edit _ci/credentials.yml_ and fill out all the required credentials:
+  * Edit _ci/pipelines/credentials.yml_ and fill out all the required credentials:
-_deploy-username:_ the CF CLI userID to deploy apps on the Cloud Foundry deployment
-_deploy-password:_ the corresponding password to deploy apps on the Cloud Foundry deployment
-_pws-organization:_ the ID of your targeted organization in Cloud Foundry
-_pws-space:_ the name of your targeted space in Cloud Foundry (e.g. development)
+_git-project-url:_ the URL of your code repository containing the pipeline scripts, if not using this repo.
+_ops-manager-hostname:_ the hostname of the ops-manager instance
-_pws-api:_ the url of the CF API. (e.g. https://api.run.pivotal.io)
+_ops-manager-ui-user:_ the web interface user ID of the Ops Manager instance
-_pws-app-suffix:_ the domain suffix to append to the application hostname (e.g. my-test-app)
-_pws-app-domain:_ the domain name used for your CF apps (e.g. cfapps.io)
+_ops-manager-ui-password:_ the password for the web interface user ID of the Ops Manager instance
+_ops-manager-ssh-user:_ the Ops Manager ssh user ID
+_ops-manager-ssh-password:_ the password for the Ops Manager ssh user ID
+_file-repo-ip:_ the file repository's ip address or hostname
+_file-repo-user:_ the file repository's user ID for the scp commands
+_file-repo-password:_ the password for the file repository's user ID
+_file-repo-path:_ the parent directory name or path where backup files will be copied to in the file repository
+_number-of-days-to-keep-backup-files:_ number of days for old backup files to be kept in the file repository

 3. Configure the sample pipeline in Concourse with the following commands:
    __fly -t local login <concourse-url>__
    Example:
    __fly -t local login http://192.168.100.4:8080__
-   __fly -t local set-pipeline -c ci/pipeline.yml -p blue-green-pipeline -l ci/credentials.yml__
+   __fly -t local set-pipeline -c ci/pipelines/pipeline.yml -p pcf-cfops-backup -l ci/pipelines/credentials.yml__

-4. Access to the Concourse web interface (e.g. http://192.168.100.4:8080 ), click on the list of pipelines, un-pause the _blue-green-pipeline_ and then click on its link to visualize its pipeline diagram.
+4. Access to the Concourse web interface (e.g. http://192.168.100.4:8080 ), click on the list of pipelines, un-pause the _pcf-cfops-backup_ and then click on its link to visualize its pipeline diagram.

-You will then notice the pipeline's jobs getting executed within a few seconds, one at a time, if the previous job in the pipeline is executed successfully.
+As is, the pipeline's jobs will be automatically executed only after a trigger is generated by the ```time``` resource at night.
+If you want the job to run right away, change the pipeline definition file ```ci/pipelines/pipeline.yml``` to remove the dependency on the time resource and run the fly command above with the ```set-pipeline``` option.

 ---